Spoiler Alert. And Long Post Alert.

 A second takeaway: Think twice before being cryptic about your character’s Flaw as a suspense tactic.
 If you’re using suspenseful, curiosity-inducing words to describe the Flaw, then, by definition, you’re not using words that clarify it.
 And those ‘other,’ not-quite-the-flaw-but-close word choices will probably come back to muddy the Flaw when it’s finally fully revealed.

 Well, that’s it for me.
 Phew.
 What about you?
-Have you read this?
+Have you read this book?
 What did you think of Ian’s inner journey?
 Tell us in the comments!

 Also, if you found this helpful, please feel free to Like it and Share it with people who might also find it helpful.
 There are Share buttons below.
+And please join the mailing list to receive updates about new tool posts.
 Thank you!